Rams put leading tackler Micah Kiser on injured reserve - WHIZ News

 Troy Reeder is likely to play extensively in Kiser’s absence.
 Reeder started eight games last season before playing a backup role this season, but he started last month when Kiser missed one game with a groin injury.

+McVay said the Rams will miss Kiser’s “command, his presence, his leadership. … When he arrives, he arrives violently.
+He does such a great job of having ownership of what’s going on.
+He and JJ (safety John Johnson) are ultimately the best communicators on the defense, and now Troy will step into that role.”

+The Rams also will promote a player from the practice squad to the active roster later in the week to fill Kiser’s spot.

-The Rams’ No. 1-ranked defense has played extensively with just three linebackers in their ostensible 3-4 scheme this season, preferring to have five defensive backs on the field for most downs.
+The Rams’ No. 1-ranked defense has played extensively with just three linebackers in its ostensible 3-4 scheme this season, preferring to have five defensive backs on the field for most downs.

-Coordinator Brandon Staley kept cornerback Jalen Ramsey and safeties John Johnson and Jordan Fuller on the field for every snap in Tampa Bay, while cornerbacks Darious Williams and Troy Hill only missed seven snaps apiece.
+Coordinator Brandon Staley kept cornerback Jalen Ramsey and safeties Jordan Fuller and Johnson on the field for every snap in Tampa Bay, while cornerbacks Darious Williams and Troy Hill only missed seven snaps apiece.

 The Rams designated linebacker Ogbo Okoronkwo to return from injured reserve Wednesday, but he is unlikely to play this weekend, McVay said.
 Okoronkwo is recovering from elbow surgery.